 (defun sd-icon-loading ()

 "Insert an animated blue ellipsis."

 (insert-image sd-icon-loading)

 (image-animate sd-icon-loading 0 t))

 '''

-2. TODO Header line In Org mode, the document header line will be the title of the document we are working on currently.
+2. Header line

+In Org mode, the document header line will be the title of the document we are working on currently.
+We start by defining keybindings for our header line buttons for navigating through open windows.